HermexTools/client-legacy/README.md

 * `server_ip`: the address where there is the server, you can use a domain (example.com) or an ip.
 * `password`: the password of the server that will be used during the authentication check.
 * `port`: the port where there is the running server.

+>Disclaimer: this is a project in early development stage.
+Since that it may change at any time.